 For example, in the early days, one large client came close to crashing their system.
 They added upwards of 250 users and were trying to manage thousands of content projects from one account, a use case and scale Dorland and Stechman had not yet considered.

 Once they saw the need, they made changes accordingly.

-Eight years after its initial beta launch, DivvyHQ has grown into a robust platform that has defined a completely new category of software: content marketing management platforms.
+Eight years after its initial beta launch, DivvyHQ has grown into a robust content marketing platform that has defined a completely new category of software: content marketing management platforms.

-Currently, the platform is used by thousands of marketers to oversee and execute content marketing strategies.
+Currently, the content marketing platform is used by thousands of marketers to oversee and execute content marketing strategies.